Destiny 2: The 13 Best Exotics You Need Right Now (2023)

 Screenshot by GameSkinny

-Also known as “Punch, the Exotic,” Synthoceps increase your melee lunge range and melee and Super damage when near enemies.
-All these effects are passive, meaning they take no input from the player to activate.
+Also known as “Punch, the Exotic,” the Synthoceps main bonus is a vast increase to your Super damage when near enemies, as well as improving weapon handling.
+Both bonuses are passive, meaning they take no input from the player to activate.
+All you need to do is keep two or three enemies in fairly close proximity, and Punch, The Class will be so much better.
 I’ve mained Synthoceps since the beginning of Destiny 2 because, like the Titan, they are simple but effective.

 Heart of Inmost Light Chestpiece